CSCI101R PC Assembly/Soft Skills - 2 Class Hours/2 Lab Hours/3 Credits

 Network Technicians are responsible for evaluating the computer network needs of new and existing customers.
 The information gathered is then used to design and propose a network solution suited to the customer’s needs.
 This course is designed to teach students how to analyze a client’s computer network needs and then design a suitable end product.
 Furthermore, students will learn how to properly create a project proposal.
 (Prerequisite: CSCI235R)

 CSCI296R Capstone Course - 3 Credits

 This course is designed to have students completely integrate every aspect of their prior learning into a final cumulative project.
 Each student will design, implement and present a project that falls within the specialty area of their matriculated degree path- Computer Networking or Web site Design.
-Each project will be of the utmost quality and demonstrate a significant knowledge in the student’s specialty area.(Prerequisite: Degree specific: All CSCI courses associated with the Web Design or Computer Networking Technology or Permission of Instructor.)
+Each project will be of the utmost quality and demonstrate a significant knowledge in the student’s specialty area.(Prerequisite: Degree specific: All CSCI, CYBS or Cybersecurity and Healthcare IT courses associated with the Web Design or Computer Networking Technology or Permission of Instructor.)